Genaker/Magento2PWA/README.md

 PWA extension for Magento 2.
 Just install and PWA is ready.

-After installation of this plugin you will have ALL PWA feature avalablr for your Magento 2 web site.
+After installation of this plugin you will have ALL PWA feature available for your Magento 2 web site.

 # Magento (PWA)Progressive Web Applications Are Not a Magento PWA Studio